Male birth control

 Male contraceptive gel

 The gel is designed to be rubbed into the shoulders and chest every day, and absorbs quickly into the bloodstream through the skin.
-With correct usage it should prevent pregnancy in the vast majority of cases.
+It's anticipated that with correct usage, it will be just as effective as female hormonal contraception.

 Male contraceptive pill

 There have been a few different types of the “male pill”.
 An early version contained only synthetic progesterone, and required the use of an implant that releases testosterone to counter any unwanted effects.

 More recently, a couple of oral contraceptive pills for men have been through early, successful trials in the United States.